roeger/icaps25.github.io/content/dates.md

 ## 2025
-- January 30- February 4, 2025 - Author feedback period
+- January 30 to February 4, 2025 - Author feedback period
 - February 28, 2025 - Phase 2 acceptance or rejection notifications
 - **February 28** -  Notification of acceptance or rejection
 - June/July, 2025 - Proceedings are available online